melaniedavila/cellranger-aws-pipeline/docs/Architecture.md

 make use of the 1TB of disk provided by the AMI.

 ### Compute Environment

-TODO: write manual steps for creating Compute Environment
+The compute environment is a resource (CPU, memory) pool.
+The compute environment defines the minimum resources available and the maximum resources available.
+If we are using all of the compute environment's resources, then jobs will be queued, having to wait until running jobs complete until they can be started.

 ### Job Queue

-TODO: write manual steps for creating Job Queue
+The job queue associates a job with a compute environment.
+The job queue is transparent unless the compute environment is at full capacity and jobs must wait to be run.

 ### Job Definition

-TODO: write manual steps for creating Job Definition
+The job definition is a template that we use when submitting jobs.

 ## Scripting

 Our pipeline relies on various python and bash scripts which can be found in the top-level, `scripts`, and `bin` directories.
 These scripts are responsible for tasks including the following:

 - submitting jobs to AWS Batch
 - pushing Dockerfile changes to AWS ECR
 - validating our yaml config file
 - running `mkfastq`, `bcl2fastq`, `count`, and `vdj`

 [10x-genomics-downloads](https://support.10xgenomics.com/single-cell-gene-expression/software/downloads/latest)
 [illumina-downloads](https://support.illumina.com/sequencing/sequencing_software/bcl2fastq-conversion-software/downloads.html)